-- The gaps between a community's physical and conceptual landscape (including physical resources and lack of resources, as well as misinformation/disinformation trends, culture, customs, and other physical and conceptual landscape aspects which shape their whole environment), and what is needed to achieve campaign goals. - The level of understanding a target community has on a certain topic. - The channels the community uses to receive information on the topic - Other important information like their demographics.
+- The gaps between a community's physical and conceptual landscape, and what is needed to achieve campaign goals. - The level of understanding a target community has on a certain topic. - The channels the community uses to receive information on the topic - Other important information like their demographics.